oliverbenee/ar21/Assignments/assignment_4.md

 ![SCROLLRECT](https://gitlab.au.dk/au598997/ar21/-/raw/main/Images/scrollrect.PNG)

 This solves the menu background, but now we need to populate the menu with content.
 We do so by creating a gameobject, we called GridContent.
-It has the components ContentSizeFitter, LayoutElement, and HorizontalLayoutGroup, which creates a horizontal layout of all menu options, in a horizontal layout, that can be scrolled sideways, thanks to the UIBackgroundScrollableList.
+It has the components ContentSizeFitter, LayoutElement, and HorizontalLayoutGroup.
+These three components together create a horizontal layout of all menu options, that can be scrolled sideways, thanks to the UIBackgroundScrollableList.
 We can now start populating the menu with options.
 We do this by creating Button-gameobjects as children.
+These children have the component Layout Element to fix their size in the list layout, a button to be pressed, and a MenuButtonManager to handle the options pressed.
 For reference, see the image below:

 ![BUTTONOBJECTS](https://gitlab.au.dk/au598997/ar21/-/raw/main/Images/buttonexamplewithmanager.PNG)

-When a menu option is pressed, we trigger a MenuButtonManager, which selects the associated gameobject, and closes the menu:
+When a menu option is pressed, we trigger a MenuButtonManager, which selects the associated gameobject to the button and its manager, and closes the catalog menu:

 ```
 public GameObject artifact;
+[...]
 void selectObject(){
     DataHandler.Instance.artifact = artifact;
     Debug.Log("ARTIFACT: " + artifact.name);
     // This line disables the menu.
     this.gameObject.transform.parent.gameObject.transform.parent.gameObject.transform.parent.gameObject.SetActive(false);
+    isObjectNull = false;
 }
 ```

 Each MenuButtonManager contains a GameObject field, containing the associated artifact, it can instance.
 It also contains an IsObjectNull, which is used as a failsafe to guard against having the manager parse an empty gameobject.
 This is checked at runtime, but we serialized the field nonetheless for testing.
-Thanks to the fact, that each button has its own MenuButtonManager with an associated artifact, our solution can handle "a lot" of objects by just scaling up the scrollable menu, by adding new options for each new artifact, and letting the MenuButtonManager be responsible for converting the button's associated prefab into a gameobject.
+Thanks to the fact, that each button has its own MenuButtonManager with an associated artifact, our solution can handle "a lot" of objects by just scaling up the scrollable menu, by adding new options for each new artifact.
+Each option is another Button in the GridContent with a MenuButtonManager.
+The MenuButtonManager can then be left responsible for converting the button's associated prefab into a gameobject.

 Although the MenuButtonManager contains the gameobject, it is the responsibility of the RealObjectAdder to instantiate the artifact.
 Thus, to parse the data between each MenuButtonManager, we parse a DataHandler, containing the GameObject to be spawned.
+Its code is as follows:

 ```
   public GameObject artifact;